xcube-dev/xcube-cds/README.md

 repository. dcs4cop's fork is at https://github.com/dcs4cop/xcube-cds-feedstock
 .

-The instructions below describe the manual procedure of creating branch and pull request yourself. conda-forge also has a bot called `regro-cf-autokick-bot` which should automatically create a pull request for each new GitHub release, within about an hour or two of the release appearing on GitHub.
-If you prefer to base the release on the automatically created pull request, skip the "create a new branch" and "create a pull request" steps below, and instead make the necessary changes (if any) on the branch created by the bot.
+The instructions below describe the manual procedure of creating a branch and pull request yourself. conda-forge also has a bot called `regro-cf-autotick-bot` which should automatically create a branch and pull request for each new GitHub release, within about an hour or two of the release appearing on GitHub.
+The bot also automatically updates the version number and release hash in the recipe, but further manual modifications (in the form of commits pushed to the PR) may be required, for example in order to update dependency lists.
+The manual procedure may be necessary or desirable in some cases, for example:

+* You are making an additional build from a version which has already been released in conda-forge.
+In this case there's no new GitHub release to trigger the bot.

+* You don't have time to wait for the bot to notice the new release and create its pull request.

+If you are basing the release on the automatically created pull request, skip the "create a new branch" and "create a pull request" steps below, and instead make the necessary changes (if any) on the branch created by the bot.
 If a release is made using a manually created branch, the bot will remove its own branch and pull request.
 (Sometimes it's necessary to apply the `bot-rerun` label to the pull request to make this happen.)

 In detail, the steps are as follows.